michaelolof/typescript-mix/README.md

 npm install --save typescript-mix
 ```

-## New Changes.
+## Features.

-  * Properties on mixins are no longer considered.
+  * Properties in a mixin are not mixed into the client.
+They are ignored.
+See [TypeScript Mix — Yet Another Mixin Library](https://medium.com/@michaelolof/typescript-mix-yet-another-mixin-library-29c7a349b47d) for a detailed explanation.
   * Classes and Object Literals can be used as mixins.